 Dig in deeper to ecological agriculture and take your goals to the next level with an all-day Eco-Ag U intensive workshop.
 We pick some of the finest speakers and educators in the world and offer our attendees a chance to learn from them in small classroom environments.
 If you are just getting started, or a veteran farmer looking for new strategies for success, selecting Eco-Ag U workshops will get you the right fundamentals to take home with you.

 Each Eco-Ag U workshop is chock full of opportunities to learn from expert instructors, ask questions, and connect with others through dedicated networking times.
-All workshops take place on December 5 or 6 from 8:30 am – 5 pm and will include two refreshment breaks and an opening reception on Monday evening, December 5.
+All workshops take place on December 4 or 5 from 8:30 am – 5 pm and will include two refreshment breaks and an opening reception in the evening of December 4.
 Lunchtime will be your opportunity to get outside the venue on your own and visit a local Kentucky establishment.

 We’re excited to help you be more successful by expanding your agriculture tool kit.
 Join us for one (or two!)
 Eco-Ag U workshops this year!

 Details for the 2023 Eco-Ag U Workshops will appear here as soon as they are available!
 Sign up for our News & Announcements email newsletter to get updates about speakers, workshops and more from the 2023 Eco-Ag Conference delivered straight to your inbox.
 Not sure if you are interested in an Eco-Ag U workshop?
 Register for the general conference today – all Eco-Ag registrants will be given the opportunity to upgrade their registration to include Eco-Ag U workshops.
 Questions?
 Call us at 970-392-4464 or email us at firstname.lastname@example.org.